nice-game-hints/zniw-adventure/ScatteredWoods/backpack.md

 You may find something useful if you thoroughly explore the area.

 ## Tell me where to find a strap.
-In the 'Scattered Woods Turn' (found at the far end of the middle and right paths), you can grab a Vine that will act as a strap.
+In the 'Scattered Woods Turn' (found at the end of the middle and right paths), you can grab a vine that will act as a strap.

 # Where do I find something big and durable?
 Have you been down the left path yet?